hongyuanjia/eplusr/README.md

 A comprehensive introduction to eplusr can be found using [`vignette("eplusr")`](https://hongyuanjia.github.io/eplusr/articles/eplusr.html).
-There is also an online slides [here](https://hongyuanjia.github.io/eplusrIntro).
+There is also an online slides here ([Interfacing EnergyPlus Using R](https://hongyuanjia.github.io/eplusrIntro)).
 You can learn more about eplusr at <https://hongyuanjia.github.io/eplusr>, along with full package documentation.

 ## Installation